 Before a student is officially enrolled in a course, payment must be authorized or secured, and the student must meet all prerequisites associated with the course.
 A student who has a delinquent account with CGS will not be permitted to enroll in any additional courses offered by the Center until the delinquency is resolved.

-All registrations for online/distant learning courses must be received NO LATER than two business days before the class begins.
+All registrations for online/distant learning courses must be received NO LATER than three business days before the class begins.
 Late registrations will not be accepted.

 All course manuals and materials for online courses will be delivered electronically only.

 To ensure that course materials are available the first session of your in-person course, it is strongly recommended you register at least one week prior to the course start date.